top of page

 Heavy Bleeding or Clots

-Normal vs. Abnormal Discharge
+Normal vs. Abnormal Vaginal Discharge

-Vaginal discharge is normal, but if it looks, smells, or feels different than usual, it could be a sign of a health problem.
-Keep an eye on your discharge and don’t hesitate to see a doctor if you notice any changes.
+Vaginal discharge is a normal part of a woman’s body.
+But if it looks, smells, or feels different than usual, it could mean there is a health problem.
+It’s important to watch for changes and see a doctor if you notice anything unusual.

 Normal Discharge